-Many people are unhappy with the appearance of their body.
-One aspect that has been receiving more attention in recent times is the buttocks.
-Many people feel that this part of their body has lost its aesthetic appeal, due to a loss of volume, the distribution of fat or flabbiness.
-In these cases, it is possible to enhance the appearance of the buttocks via surgical procedures collectively called buttock augmentation, gluteal augmentation or gluteoplasty.
+Buttock augmentation is a type of aesthetic surgical procedure that has become more popular in recent years.
+Many people are unhappy with the appearance of their body and one particular area that has been receiving more attention in recent times is the buttocks.
+Some people feel that this part of their body has lost its aesthetic appeal, due to a loss of volume or the distribution of fat.
+In these cases, patients may wish to enhance the appearance of the buttocks via surgical procedures collectively called buttock augmentation, gluteal augmentation or gluteoplasty.

-Via buttock augmentation, the surgeon reshapes the buttocks area, reducing fat, improving contours and appearance, rejuvenating tissues and increasing volume in specific zones.
+Depressions or cellulitis in the buttocks can affect people's confidence and in some cases, may be visible through clothing.
+With buttock augmentation, the surgeon reshapes the area, reducing fat, improving contours and appearance, rejuvenating tissues and increasing volume in specific zones.

-However, the final result depends on which zone is targeted and the desired outcome, i.e. whether the patient wants to increase the size or projection of their buttocks or to reshape their buttocks.
-It should also be borne in mind that surgery differs between men and women because the procedures to maintain masculine or feminine characteristics are different.
+However, the final result depends on which zone is targeted and the desired outcome, i.e. whether the patient wants to increase the size or projection of their buttocks or to reshape the buttocks.
+This tends to vary from patient to patient and particularly so between men and women as they may seek more masculine or feminine characteristics thus requiring different techniques.

 The first step to achieving a satisfactory result is for patients to know exactly what they want.
 Therefore, after assessing the patient’s buttocks, the surgeon will advise them about the various possibilities.

-The operation itself takes about 90 minutes.
+Buttock augmentation surgery generally takes about 90 minutes to perform.
 There are various ways of performing buttock augmentation surgery: using an implant, using the patient’s own fat and using hyaluronic acid.